 Cultural Stereotyping Controversy

 Most elementary education majors are now required to take classes about cultural diversity as part of their preparation for teaching school in the United States.
 Usually, as part of the class, student teachers read a large selection of children's stories that represent diverse cultures and cultural themes.
 Tikki Tikki Tembo loosely falls into the cultural diversity category, because it claims to be the author's version of a Chinese folktale.

-Critics of the book claim that it is merely pseudo-oriental and that it perpetuates banal stereotypes about Chinese culture rather than representing Chinese culture with any level of accuracy.
-These criticisms are leveled by individuals with a Chinese heritage, so their views should be taken seriously.
+Critics of the book claim that it is merely pseudo-Asian and that it perpetuates banal stereotypes about Chinese culture rather than representing Chinese culture with any level of accuracy.
+These critiques are leveled by individuals with a Chinese heritage, so their views should be taken seriously.

 Presenters of this book in a public setting should avoid representing the book's content as being an accurate representation of Chinese culture, and if in a public or teaching position, be mindful that it is perceived by some people to be offensive.